akwenske/CutE-FSI/README.md

 # Contributing

+We are happy for further contributions from others.
+In case of questions, please contact us.

 # Lisence
 The license is GNU LESSER GENERAL PUBLIC LICENSE (LGPL) Version 2.1.
 Detailed information can be found [here](LICENSE).